plains203/sentrifarm/OperationalConcept.md

 * very expensive for what you get, or
 * use proprietary protocols and lock up data away from the farmer, or

 Farmers are very busy people.
 Some may have the skill, motivation or expertise to maintain a sensor deployment, and the open source nature of the system provides that opportunity for them.
-For the vast majority, they would rather outsouce the installation and ongoing service, providing a local business opportunity on the ground that is harder to be stolen or locked up by a multinational, unlike large scale tractor systems.
+For the vast majority, they would rather outsouce the installation and ongoing service, providing a local business opportunity on the ground that is harder to be overtaken or locked up by a multinational (case in point: proprietary CAN bus systems in tractors)